mabdn/score-function-dfs/README.md

   </a>
 </p>

 The `middleline_pkg` is the package I implemented to realize my algorithm.
 It is responsible for the calculation and planning of the middle line trajectory for the autonomous vehicle.
-The package is built around several key concepts and files, which are explained below.
+The package is built around several key concepts, which are explained below.

 ### `DepthFirstSearchTemplate`

-This file implements a generic depth-first search (DFS) algorithm.
+This class implements a generic depth-first search (DFS) algorithm.
 The DFS is used to traverse the triangulation graph and find the optimal path.
 The DFS algorithm is templated, allowing for different scoring and forward-checking strategies to be used.

 ### `ScoreFunctionDepthFirstSearch`

-These files implement a specific DFS strategy that uses a scoring function to evaluate the quality of the paths.
+This class implements a specific DFS strategy that uses a scoring function to evaluate the quality of the paths.
 The scoring function is used to guide the DFS towards the most promising paths.

 ### `ScoreCalculation`